tlaplus-community/tlauc/README.md

 (***) /\ B
 (***) /\ C
 ```
-This has not been observed in the wild, but is certainly valid syntax so should be handled.
 If one or more comments are present in this way they function as hard constraints on how much the jlist can be shifted to the left.
 This turns jlist shifting from a simple greedy algorithm into more of a constraint satisfaction problem, especially once nested jlists are involved or even combined with the infix operator edge case up above, forming a tricky corner case:
 ```tla